vaadin/grid-renderers-collection-addon/README.md

 For a more comprehensive examples, see org.vaadin.grid.cellrenderers.demo.DemoUI

 ## Features

+### RowIndexRenderer
+A simple Renderer that renders the row index as a number.
+Not affected by sorting.

 ### HtmlButtonRenderer
 Alternative to the ButtonRenderer included to Vaadin framework.
 This one supports also HTML content and